sebagomez/zombiefollower/README.md

 Options:
   -dr, --dry-run                                  Shows the list of accounts that would be followed/unfollowed (no modifications done) [default: False]
-  -tk, --twitter-api-key <twitter-api-key>        Twitter API Key (or TWITTER_API_KEY env var) -ts, --twitter-api-secret <twitter-api-secret>  Twitter API Secret (or TWITTER_API_SECRET env var) -aa, --azure-account <azure-account>            Azure Storage account name (or STORAGE_ACCOUNT env var)
+  -cf, --config-path <config-path>                Path where credentials will be read from and/or written to [default: ./] -tk, --twitter-api-key <twitter-api-key>        Twitter API Key (or TWITTER_API_KEY env var) -ts, --twitter-api-secret <twitter-api-secret>  Twitter API Secret (or TWITTER_API_SECRET env var) -aa, --azure-account <azure-account>            Azure Storage account name (or STORAGE_ACCOUNT env var)